Apple Car Project Cancelled After Nearly a Decade of Secret Development

 What exactly was Project Titan?

-Project Titan was the name Apple gave to its electric car initiative behind closed doors.
-The idea at the heart of it was bold, Apple wanted to build a car that could drive itself completely without any input from the person sitting inside it.
-No steering.
+Project Titan was the secret name for Apple’s electric car project.
+Apple wanted to build a car that could fully drive itself without any help from the person inside.
+The idea was simple but huge.
+No steering wheel.
 No pedals.
 No driver.
-Just a vehicle that handled everything on its own.
+Just a car that handled everything on its own.

 A Series of Strategic Retreats Before the Final Cancellation